jondot/webnull/README.md

 web/null is `/dev/null` for the Web.
 It silently agrees with and eats up any request being `VERB`d to it, and keeps statistics of it.

-web/null is great to use as an end-socket of any distributed system you have.
+web/null is great to use as a diagnostics end-socket of any distributed system you have, that works against another system sitting at an HTTP endpoint.

 Replace any service with it, in order to have a real peek at what your other services are doing.

-web/null is extremely useful (and being used) for getting data during stress testing a complex system.
+web/null is extremely useful (and being used) for getting stats data during stress testing a complex system.

 ## Quick Start